 - Guide 1: How to Remove D-Link from Windows.

-- Guide 2: Get rid of D-Link from Mac OS X.
+- Guide 2: Get rid of D-Link on Mac OS X.

-- Guide 3: Remove D-Link from Google Chrome.
+- Guide 3: Remove D-Link in Google Chrome.

 - Guide 4: Erase D-Link from Mozilla Firefox.